Tax residency in Dubai · Tax Residency Certificate

 No. The United Arab Emirates does not issue the treaty certificate to Spanish nationals, even though a DTA is in force between the two countries.
 The available route is to obtain the ordinary TRC (for domestic purposes) and use it to evidence your tax residency in the UAE before the Spanish tax authority under the treaty rules.

 Book an initial consultation with no commitment.
-We review which of the three pathways you meet, prepare the documentation and submit your Tax Residency Certificate application to the FTA from start to finish, in English or Spanish.
+We review which of the three pathways you meet, prepare the documentation for your change of tax residency to Dubai and submit your Tax Residency Certificate application to the FTA from start to finish, in English or Spanish.